bitsneak/htlle-da-vorlage/tools/github/README.md

 3. Copy the email address which is inside of the sharp brackets.

-### GitHub

-Create a folder `.github/workflows` in the root of your repository.
-You can now choose between `diploma-thesis-docker.yml` and `diploma-thesis-manual.yml` to paste into the newly created folder.
-The difference between them is, that the **-docker** uses the Docker image (for new diploma theses) and the **-manual** installs all the dependencies in the action itself (for old diploma theses).

 ### Notes

 - Sending the diploma thesis, and therefore automated emails, using a school email address is not supported.
 Therefore use an email address that does not correspond to your school email address.
 - If you use Gmail as a sending email address, you have to generate an app password and use this instead of your normal password.
 [Manual](https://knowledge.workspace.google.com/kb/how-to-create-app-passwords-000009237)

-## Credentials

-- ducumentation
-  - Schrempf Marko
-- code
-  - Schrempf Marko
-  - Kampl Maximilian